 Reinvigorating Church.
 Collects input from the congregation and the larger community (“listens”) in an effort to identify how we can better engage our members and non-members and develops programs and events to support our Mission and Vision based on GSL 2021 “Reimagining Church” initiative.

 FORMATION – Adult, Youth, Children

-Three Commissioners: Karen Clark (Adult), Johnny Norris (Youth), Ben Cowan (Children)
+Commissioners: Karen Clark (Adult), Jenn Gibbs (Youth), Matt Sights (Children)